Quantum jump Monte Carlo simplified: Abelian symmetries: Numerical applications of weakly symmetric representations

-While these improvements are known for the open quantum dynamics microscopically defined by a weakly symmetric representation corresponding to a continuous weak symmetry~\cite{Daley2014}, such as particle losses in a many-body system corresponding to the $U(1)$ symmetry generated by the particle number~\cite{Daley2009}, in this work we show how to implement them for any weak symmetry by constructing a weakly symmetric representation.
-We also note that the convergence of simulations may be further improved by considering different weakly symmetric representations available due to their non-uniqueness (cf.~Sec.~\ref{sec:R_non}). \\
+While these improvements are known for the open quantum dynamics microscopically defined by a weakly symmetric representation corresponding to a continuous weak symmetry~\cite{Daley2014}, such as particle losses in a many-body system corresponding to the $U(1)$ symmetry generated by the particle number~\cite{Daley2009}, in this work we show how to implement them for any weak symmetry by constructing a weakly symmetric representation. \\